ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-Code changes are minor: the second LED was added and the previous `main` was renamed to `blinky` and now requires two parameters.
-Main starts first blinky in new gorutine, so both LEDs are handled *concurrently*.
-It is worth mentioning that `gpio.Pin` type supports concurrent access to different pins of the same GPIO port.
+Code changes are minor: the second LED was added and the previous *main* function was renamed to *blinky* and now requires two parameters. *Main* starts first *blinky* in new gorutine, so both LEDs are handled *concurrently*.
+It is worth mentioning that *gpio.Pin* type supports concurrent access to different pins of the same GPIO port.

 Emgo still has several shortcomings.
 One of them is that you have to specify a maximum number of gorutines (tasks) in advance.
 It's time to edit *script.ld*: